MicrosoftDocs/azure-stack-docs/azure-stack/user/kubernetes-aks-engine-release-notes.md

 -   The Azure Stack Hub operator will need to download a new AKS base Ubuntu Image:

-    -   Name: `AKS Base Ubuntu 16.04-LTS Image Distro, March 2020`
+    -   Name: `AKS Base Ubuntu 16.04-LTS Image Distro, May 2020`
-    -   Version: `2020.03.19`
+    -   Version: `2020.05.13`
     -   Follow the instructions in the following article [Add the Azure Kubernetes Services (AKS) engine prerequisites to the Azure Stack Hub Marketplace](https://docs.microsoft.com/azure-stack/operator/azure-stack-aks-engine)

--   The Kubernetes cluster administrator will need to download the new aks-engine version 0.48.0.
+-   The Kubernetes cluster administrator will need to download the new aks-engine version0.51.0.
 See instructions in this the following article, [Install the AKS engine on Linux in Azure Stack Hub](https://docs.microsoft.com/azure-stack/user/azure-stack-kubernetes-aks-engine-deploy-linux).
 You can follow the same process you use to install the cluster for the first time.
 The update will overwrite the previous binary.
 For example, if you used the `get-akse.sh` script, follow the same steps outlined in the article [Install in a connected environment](https://docs.microsoft.com/azure-stack/user/azure-stack-kubernetes-aks-engine-deploy-linux#install-in-a-connected-environment).
 The same process applies if you're installing in on a Windows system, article [Install the AKS engine on Windows in Azure Stack Hub](https://docs.microsoft.com/azure-stack/user/azure-stack-kubernetes-aks-engine-deploy-windows).

 ## Kubernetes version upgrade path